incoming-inc/ios-template-app/sdk-settings.md

 In addition, this file may contain the following optional keys:

+ * `campaign_mode`: set to YES or NO. Settings this flag to YES will result in each video played several times, until the campaign budget is expired.
+To set this flag to YES, you should also have the project configured in campaign_mode in the Incoming control panel.
+Please contact your Incoming representative to discuss this feature if unsure.
- * `notification_prefix`: (String) Prefix the notification text.
+ * `notification_prefix`: Prefix the notification text.
 E.g. "New video! ".
 Don't forget to include a space at the end.
- * `notification_sound`: (string) - Filename of the sound to play when showing a notification, e.g. sound1.caf.
+ * `notification_sound`: Filename of the sound to play when showing a notification, e.g. sound1.caf.
 	The corresponding sound file need to be added to your main app target's bundle.
 For information about supported sound file formats, c.f. [the official doc](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/IPhoneOSClientImp.html#//apple_ref/doc/uid/TP40008194-CH103-SW6)